swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 This feature can be freely adopted and un-adopted in source code with no deployment constraints and without affecting source or ABI compatibility.
 In cases where the default value was affecting public declarations, the default modifier or attribute could be written on the declaration when removing `default` to preserve ABI.

+Adopting this feature without ABI changes for public APIs built in the Swift 5 language mode with `-default-isolation MainActor`, as an alternative to the module-level default isolation, would require adding `@preconcurrency` to all applicable public declarations.

 ## Future directions

 `default` declarations in this proposal are designed so that they can be extended later if we need to. `default` is a general name that can work with any attribute or modifier.